|

 A

-professional taxidermist should skin coyote-size and smaller mammals that are
+professional taxidermist should skin coyote-size and smaller mammals

-intended for life-size mounts.
-If you are unable to immediately take your trophy
+that are intended for life-size mounts.
+If you are unable to

-to your taxidermist, allow the animal to cool, then place in a bag and
+cool, then place in a bag and freeze.

 Deer

-When field dressing your trophy, do not cut past the front legs.
+field dressing your trophy, do not cut past the front legs.
+When

-care not to cut any holes.
-Continue skinning down the neck until reaching the
+the neck, taking care not to cut any holes.
+Continue skinning down

-head and neck juncture.
-Cut the head from the neck, ensue there is enough cape
+the neck until reaching the head and neck juncture.
+Cut the head from

-for a shoulder mount. |
+the neck, ensue there is enough cape for a shoulder mount.

 Fish

-as little as possible.
-Generously wrap the fish in plastic freezer wrap, then
+not remove any slime, or as little as possible.
+Generously wrap the

-place the fish in a plastic garbage bag, rolling the bag up around the fish.
+garbage bag, rolling the bag up around the fish.
+Next tape off the

-Next tape off the bag, finally placing it in cold storage.
-Quickly freezing the
+bag, finally placing it in cold storage.
+Quickly freezing the fish,

-chest, drink cans and other objects will mark the fish permanently.
-Take to your
+ice chest, drink cans and other objects will mark the fish

-taxidermist as soon as possible. |
+permanently.
+Take to your taxidermist as soon as possible.

-freezer burn, your trophy should only be stored in a freezer temporarily.
+your trophy should only be stored in a freezer temporarily.
 It is

 recommended that you get your trophy to your taxidermist as soon as